symbol/symbol-docs/source/guides/metadata/updating-metadata-entries.rst

         :start-after:  /* start block 02 */
         :end-before: /* end block 02 */

-3. Before sending an aggregate transaction to the network, Bob has to lock  ``10 cat.currency``.
+3. Before sending an aggregate transaction to the network, Bob has to lock  ``10 nem.xem``.
 Define a new :ref:`HashLockTransaction <hash-lock-transaction>` and sign it with Bob's account, locking the amount of cat.currency required to announce the aggregate transaction.

 .. example-code::